NZBGeek Review (Updated)

 NZBgeek's API supports all the major third party apps.

-The experiments we ran above for NZBgeek were done side-by-side with two of their biggest competitors, DogNZB and NZBPlanet.
+The experiments we ran above for NZBgeek were done side-by-side with two of their biggest competitors, DrunkenSlug and NZBPlanet.

 These two indexers are the most common NZBgeek alternatives you’ll see mentioned.

-DogNZB has both free and paid account but by invitation-only while NZBPlanet is open but has only paid accounts
+DrunkenSlug has both free and paid account but has closed registration, so you'll need to wait for an an open registration period or get an invite.
+While NZBPlanet is open but has only paid accounts

 So, we’ve looked at NZBgeek’s pricing, features, and content.